jaycct/advantageacl/README.md

 =>  If you wish to use package nav menus then just include bellow blade file in
     views\advantageacl\layouts\shared\nav-builder.blade.php
 	This blade file display menus in admin sidebar

+	OR

+	Just call GenerateMenuHelper::getNavMenus() function to generate navigation menus.

 =>  If you wish to hide some actions, buttons or code area etc then just put it under bellow condition